bhiggi01/Brian_Portfolio/README.md

 With a current academic average of 84% I am on track to complete my Masters program in December 2023.
 I am currently completing my main project so this project will be updated several times over the next few weeks.

+Questions/ To do.
+1. Fix the size of the images and add labels so I can refer to in the conclusion.
+2. Is the outline in Project 1 or Project 3 better?

 # [Project 1: Determine Credit Worthiness of Future Potential Customers](https://github.com/bhiggi01/mtu_1_data8001)
 * Data8001 - Data Science and Analytics (Remvoe this later)
 * **Programming Language:** R